5 Tips for a Healthier 2023

 3. Protect Yourself From COVID-19, the Flu, and RSV

-As cases of Covid-19 and RSV persist across the U.S., and amid a severe cold and flu season, it is important to take precautions to protect yourself from these respiratory illnesses, says Dr. Tina Z. Wang, who specializes in infectious diseases and hospital epidemiology at NewYork-Presbyterian/Columbia University Irving Medical Center.
+As cases of COVID-19, flu, and respiratory syncytial virus (RSV) persist across the U.S., it is important to take precautions to protect yourself from these respiratory illnesses, says Dr. Tina Z. Wang, who specializes in infectious diseases and hospital epidemiology at NewYork-Presbyterian/Columbia University Irving Medical Center.
+The single best way to protect yourself from the flu and COVID-19?
+Get vaccinated, says Dr. Wang.
+“It will protect not only yourself but also helps to prevent transmission to others.”

 It’s especially important for pregnant women to protect themselves from the flu and COVID-19 with vaccines.
 Not only is the flu shot effective and safe for the baby, says Dr. Laura Riley, obstetrician and gynecologist-in-chief at NewYork-Presbyterian/Weill Cornell Medical Center, but it also protects babies who are born during flu season, which runs from October through April.
 Flu vaccinations given to pregnant women reduce the risk of hospitalization from influenza by about 70% for infants younger than 6 months old.
 As for COVID-19: “We do have lots of epidemiologic data which suggests that pregnancy plus COVID-19 is not a good mix,” says Dr. Riley.
 “Pregnant women have had more admissions to the ICU, more mechanical ventilation, and more deaths, although the absolute number is low.
 The flip side is you’ve got a vaccine that works to prevent severe illness.”